jon-jacky/Piety/editors/frame.md

 ========

-**frame.py** manages a multiwindow display implemented by list of *window* instances, with a scrolling command region below the windows at the bottom of the display.
+**frame.py** manages a multiwindow display implemented by list of **Wndow* instances, with a scrolling command region below the windows at the bottom of the display.

 **frame.py** provides the display for the *edda* and *edsel* display